Arkansas State vs. Texas State NCAA Football Odds, Plays and Insights | November 27, 2021

 Texas State Stats and Trends

+- In Texas State's 11 games this season, it has six wins against the spread.

-- The Bobcats have been underdogs by 2 points or more eight times this year and are 5-3 ATS in those matchups.
+- The Bobcats have an ATS record of 5-3 in their eight games as an underdog of 2 points or more this season.

-- Texas State's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Texas State's games this year have hit the over on five of 11 set point totals (45.5%).

-- The Bobcats have turned the ball over three more times (20 total) than the Red Wolves have forced a turnover (17) this season.
+- The Bobcats have turned the ball over 20 times this season, three more turnovers than the Red Wolves have forced (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.